 SCB is happy to announce the list of participating artists for its fourth iteration in Stavanger, Norway.
 SCB 2019 will use Stavanger harbor’s architectonic positioning in the Nordic landscape to present a broad range of international artists working in the fields of moving image and expanded video and film, augmented and virtual reality, audiovisual, performance and installations.

-A crucial part of this year’s SCB are the new works by Emilija Škarnulytė (LT), Saara Ekström (FL), Tuomas Aleksander Laitinen (FL), Michelle-Marie Letelier (CL), Enrique Ramírez (CL) and Band of Weeds (FL) that engage with a post-anthropocentric worldview.
+SCB 2019 commissioned new works to Emilija Škarnulytė (LT), Saara Ekström (FI), Tuomas Aleksander Laitinen (FI), Michelle-Marie Letelier (CL), Enrique Ramírez (CL) and the Band of Weeds (FI) that engage with a post-anthropocentric worldview.
 As with all mining operations, deep sea mining raises important questions about its environmental impact.
 With Deep Point Cloud, Emilija Škarnulytė explores questions related to the beginning of the universe in relation to deep time. Škarnulytė commits in her work to creating a dialogue between art and science, exploring invisible architectures and larger systems of power.
 The newly commissioned video work will be a visual meditation and examination of the contemporary science conditions related with deep sea mining and ocean mapping.

 Tentacle Tongue is part of Tuomas Aleksander Laitinen’s research on more-than-human minds.
 The conductors of this work are cephalopods, and through this class of species, Laitinen examines questions of biodiversity and radical difference.
 The work consists of posters that the viewers can activate with an Augmented Reality (AR) app, on their mobile devices.
 This act of scanning will unfold as an intimate audiovisual work that is diving into imaging technologies and the production of knowledge in the age of hyper-capitalism and climate crises.